-That concludes our article on how “thank you for payment” messages can help you retain clients.
+That concludes our article on how “thank you for payment” messages can help you retain clients and earn loyal customers.
 I hope by now you understand the importance of expressing your gratitude for every payment you receive.

 This is an incredibly powerful maneuver that will not only make your clients feel more appreciated but can elevate their entire customer experience.